circleci/circleci-docs/jekyll/_cci2/contexts.md

 3. Confirm that your plan, projects and settings have been transferred successfully.
 4. You are then free to create a new org/repo with the previously-used name in your VCS, if desired.

     **Note**: If you do not follow these steps, it is possible that you may lose access to your org or repo settings, including **environment variables** and     **contexts**.

 ## Creating and Using a Context

 1. Using the new version of the CircleCI application, navigate to the Organization Settings page by clicking on the link in the sidebar.

     **Note:** Organization members can create a context, but only organization administrators can restrict it with a security group.
-The one exception to this case is BitBucket organizations, which require a user to have the `create repositories` workkspace permission, regardless of their other permissions on the workspace or the repositories it contains.
+The one exception to this case is BitBucket organizations, which require a user to have the `create repositories` workspace permission, regardless of their other permissions on the workspace or the repositories it contains.

     ![Contexts]({{ site.baseurl }}/assets/img/docs/org-settings-contexts-v2.png)

     **Note: If you are using the old version of the CircleCI application**, you can access the Organization Settings using the following URL format: `https://circleci.com/gh/organizations/<org>/settings#contexts`, substituting your organization/GitHub username.
 If you are using CircleCI Server, Organization Settings can still be accessed as normal from the main navigation.

 2. Click the Create Context button and add a unique name for your Context.
 After you click the Create Context button in the dialog box, the Context appears in a list with Security set to `All members` to indicate that anyone in your organization can access this Context at runtime.